JanWilczek/wolf-sound-blog/_posts/dsp/2022-04-16-data-alignment-in-fir-simd.md

 Ain't that neat?

-## Sample Data-Aligning Code
+## C++ Data-Aligning Code

-Here, I would really like to present you the code that allows properly reversing the filter coefficients, allocating the separate arrays for its shifted versions, zero padding, and aligning the data.
+Here, I would really like to present you code that allows properly reversing the filter coefficients, allocating the separate arrays for its shifted versions, zero padding, and aligning the data.
 However, that part is really difficult to write in a general manner.
-Instead, I decided to list here the possible approaches you can take for taking the above approach to alignment.
+Instead, I decided to list here the possible approaches to alignment you can take in C++.

 ### 1. Use the `alignas` Specifier

 With the [`alignas` specifier](https://en.cppreference.com/w/cpp/language/alignas), we can create aligned short vectors of fixed size.
-For example, an AVX short vector has length 8 and can be allocated as shown in Listing .
+For example, an AVX short vector has length 8 and can be allocated as shown in Listing 1.

 _Listing {% increment listingId20220416 %}.
 A short vector aligned for the AVX instruction set using the `alignas` specifier._
 ```cpp